Skip to main content

 During the boiling process, the wort is boiled along with other ingredients, excluding yeast, to kill any microorganisms and release excess water from the brew.
 Hops are added at some point in this process.

 Fermentation then takes place.
-The Yeast, either Ale or Lager yeast is added to the mix and the beer is then allowed to settle.
+The Yeast, either Ale or Lager yeast, is added to the mix and the beer is then allowed to settle.
 This is called the primary fermentation process.
 There can be a second fermentation process but many breweries may simply filter off the yeast at this point.

 Packaging the beer is the next step.
 Beer at this point will have alcohol but very little in the way of Carbon Dioxide.
-Many large scale breweries will infuse CO2 into the beer through the keg or bottling process.
-Smaller breweries or craft breweries may add residual sugars or small amounts of yeast to the bottles or kegs to produce a natural carbonization process.
+Many large-scale breweries will infuse CO2 into the beer through the keg or bottling process.
+Smaller breweries or craft breweries may add residual sugars or small amounts of yeast to the bottles or kegs to produce a natural carbonisation process.
 This is called Cask or Bottle fermented beer.
 No matter what process the brewery takes, all beer eventually ends up in steel kegs, bottles, cans and sometimes casks.

-The answer: A KEG.
+The answer: A KEG

 The keg captures beer directly from the brewery and is kept refrigerated during transportation to your local pub!

-Bottles on the otherhand are transported by unrefrigerated trucks and left on shelves where the beer is exposed to enough light that will inevitably have an affect on taste!
+Bottles on the other hand, are transported by unrefrigerated trucks and left on shelves where the beer is exposed to enough light that will inevitably have an affect on taste!

 Comments